Bicycle Racing Kaua`i presents:

 START LINE DETAILS

-Gather in the start line area in time for 7:45 am pre-race briefing.
+Gather in the start line area in time for 7:45 am MANDATORY pre-race safety briefing.

-No parking is allowed at the start line area after 7:30 a.m. … Spectators may take Waimea Canyon Drive.
+No parking is allowed at the start line area after 7:20 a.m.
+Spectators should go up Waimea Canyon Drive.

-Note: Cell phone signal in Koke`e State Park is almost nonexistent.
-A retro pay phone is between the Lodge and Museum.
+Note: Cell phone signal in Koke`e State Park is sketchy.
+AT&T users have luck.

 TRAINING RIDES & VIDEO